-The UNSW Master of Philosophy in Engineering (MPhil) requires completion of an original piece of research, more limited in scope and nature to that required for a PhD.
+The UNSW Master of Philosophy (MPhil) requires completion of an original piece of research, more limited in scope and nature to that required for a PhD.
 You’ll develop mastery of appropriate methodology and present your findings in the wider context of your discipline.

 We offer the following Master of Philosophy in Engineering programs: